DworkinLab/Bio720/Bio722readme.md

 - If you have not taken Bio720, but have a reasonable background in both UNIX shell scripting and a standard scripting language, please contact the Instructors.

+## What you will need for this Class

+All students will be given access to the Golding cluster (info), although you can choose to use other computational resources if you have access as well.
+Students should be familiar with the UNIX terminal and how to remote login into a server.
+For windows users, students are expected to already have and be familiar with a terminal emulator or other tool to login into a UNIX server.

+## readings for Class

+We will provide readings for classes (papers, tutorials etc).
+However, if students do not already have it, we do recommend considering to get Vince Buffalo's excellent book [Bioinformatics Data Skills](https://www.amazon.ca/Bioinformatics-Data-Skills-Reproducible-Research/dp/1449367372/) which you will probably want to keep under your pillow to allow all of the excellent advice to seep into your brain.
+Seriously, a very useful book!

+If you want any additional specific recommendations on books for UNIX, R or python scripting contact Dr. Dworkin.
+If you are choosing perl, contact Dr. Evans or Dr. Golding.
+If you are using another scripting language (julia, ruby etc) you might be on your own...

 ## Course evaluation